Getting Started with Online Learning

-Computer and Browser Compatibility Requirements - It is important to ensure your browser is compatible with Blackboard for maximized functionality.
-Please check out the browser tips and supported browsers list.
-Also check out the computer requirements for Blackboard Learn 9.1.
+- Computer and Browser Compatibility Requirements - It is important to ensure your browser is up to date and compatible with Canvas for maximized functionality.
+Check out the computer browser requirements for Canvas.

 - Instructional Technology Center - If you are new to online learning, each semester we offer face to face orientations.
 The Instructional Technology Center is also available for faculty, staff and students to drop or call in for help.